-Over the course of their pro road racing careers, Jaco Venter and Jacques Janse van Rensburg have had access to the World’s best coaches, now they are putting those many hours of training and years of learnings into practise by planning and structuring their own training plans.
-For this reason, First Move Sport have partnered with Power2Max, supplied by Bicycle Power Trading, to ensure we’re making the most of their time in the saddle.
+Over the course of their pro road racing careers, Jaco Venter and Jacques Janse van Rensburg have had access to the World’s best coaches, now they are putting those many hours of training and years of learnings into practice by planning and structuring their own training plans.
+For this reason, First Move Sport has partnered with Power2Max, supplied by Bicycle Power Trading, to ensure we’re making the most of their time in the saddle.

 Professional cyclists use power meters daily to take advantage of the real-time feedback on the bike and effectively pace efforts.
 Coaches utilise the collected data to structure quality training programs with varying intensities to suit racing requirements.

 “Metrics such as Training Stress Score (TSS), Acute Training Load (ATL), Chronic Training Load (CTL) and Training Stress Balance (TSB) are all invaluable to athletes and coaches to continually monitor fitness and recovery during training blocks.
-These values allow coaches to scale back training when the athletes aren’t recovering effectively, and to step up intensities if the training load is too low.” said Jacques Janse van Rensburg, also the head coach of Ciclista Coaching,
+These values allow coaches to scale back training when the athletes aren’t recovering effectively, and to step up intensities if the training load is too low,” said Jacques Janse van Rensburg, also the head coach of Ciclista Coaching,

 Not only useful for training, but power data also helps to improve nutrition strategies, biomechanics performance like improving your pedal stroke, equalising the power balance and improving sprint capabilities by analysing torque data.

 Below, Jacques talks us through a couple of interesting metrics as shown by data collected from a race and training ride.

 RACE DATA ANALYSIS – Jaco Venter: Nissan Trailseeker #1, Banhoek